-Learning Activities SummaryExplore the professional roles involved in the practice of veterinary science, including the activities and functions of Australian Veterinary Nurse and Technician Registration Scheme and the legal responsibilities and obligations of veterinarians and allied animal health professionals with respect to animal health and welfare.
+Learning Activities SummaryExplore the professional roles involved in the practice of veterinary science and the legal responsibilities and obligations of veterinarians and allied animal health professionals with respect to animal health and welfare.

 Study and practise the way in which skills in communication are important in veterinary practice, including between staff, between staff and clients and the role of veterinary nurses and technologists in patient admission and discharge.